broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

-5. Interpreting the ABC score
+5. Interpreting the ABC score (Andreas to add)
 ------------------------------------

 - Benchmark against the CRISPR data